What is the Stopping the Violence Counselling Program?

-The Women’s Counselling Program is part of a larger mandate of Stopping the Violence provincial programs provided since 1992.
+The Stopping the Violence Counselling Program is a provincially mandated service and has been provided by Haven since 1992.
 Counselling services are provided from a feminist perspective based on respectful relationships and self-determination.
 Appointments with counsellors take place in an accessible, safe and supportive environment that fosters awareness and self-empowerment.
 All programs and services are based on respect for safety and human dignity regardless of economic status, gender, age, race, cultural or ethnic origins, physical or mental ability, or sexuality.

-The Women’s Counselling Program offers workshops, open groups and closed therapeutic groups at different times throughout the year.
+The Stopping the Violence Counselling Program offers open (drop-in) and closed therapeutic groups at different times throughout the year.

 Strategies for Empowerment is a four session workshop where women receive information about how trauma affects us physically, mentally, emotionally and spiritually.
 The intention of the workshop is to provide education and support to help women heal and to develop coping strategies that increase inner strength and personal empowerment.

-Open Groups focus on building knowledge, sharing wisdom and strengthening support through a cycle of topcs that encourage awareness rather than disclosure of personal trauma stories.
+Weaving Our Voices is an open group that focuses on building knowledge, sharing wisdom and strengthening support through a cycle of topics that encourage awareness rather than disclosure of personal trauma stories.
 The group format provides a high level of safety and containment to support the development of safety, stability and healing for women affected by violence.
 By remaining open it allows for changing as well as continuing membership.
+This group is currently being offered Friday mornings at 10 a.m. on Zoom.
+There are limited spaces and openings will be filled on a first-come, first-serve basis.
+Interested women (age 19+) are asked to email email@example.com weekly for the link.

 "Far away there in the SUNSHINE are my highest aspirations.
 I may not reach them, but I can look up and SEE their BEAUTY, BELIEVE in them, and try to follow where they lead."